-- Mr. Brubaker was selected to serve as a director on our Board due to his more than thirty years of experience in variousnid-level and senior management positions at several corporations as well as his past service on our Board since our inception. - Ms. English was selected to serve as an independent director on our Board due to her greater than twenty years of senior management experience at various corporations and non-profit organizations as well as her past service on our Board since 2005. - Ms. Merrick was selected to serve as an independent director on our Board due to her knowledge and experience in operating a business and her understanding of the needs of small businesses through her experience overseeing the successful growth of her own businesses and several other large and small businesses, charities and non-profits. - Mr. Parker was selected to serve as an independent director on our Board due to his expertise and experience in the field of corporate taxation as well as his past service on our Board since 2005.
-Mr. Parker's knowledge of corporate tax was instrumental in his appointment to the chairmanship of our Audit Committee. - Mr. Wilkinson was selected to serve as an independent director on our Board due to his over40-year career in the venture capital industry where he has helped to start or expand dozens of rapidly growing companies in a variety of industries.
-Mr. Wilkinson brings a unique perspective to our Board from his experience in overseeing the successful growth and evolution of numerous businesses and understanding the challenges of leading both private and public companies through changing economic conditions.
+- Mr. Brubaker was selected to serve as a director on our Board due to his more than thirty years of experience in variousnid-level and senior management positions at several corporations as well as his service on our Board since our inception. - Ms. Merrick was selected to serve as an independent director on our Board due to her knowledge and experience in operating a business and her understanding of the needs of small businesses through her experience overseeing the successful growth of her own businesses and several other large and small businesses, charities and non-profits. - Mr. Wilkinson was selected to serve as an independent director on our Board due to his over40-year career in the venture capital industry where he has helped to start or expand dozens of rapidly growing companies in a variety of industries.
+Mr. Wilkinson brings a unique perspective to our Board from his experience in overseeing the successful growth and evolution of numerous businesses and understanding the challenges of leading both private and public companies through changing economic conditions. - Mr. Adelgren was selected to serve as an independent director on our Board due to his strength and experience in ethics, which also led to his appointment as chairman of our Ethics Committee, as well as his service on our Board since 2005. - Mr. Gladstone was selected to serve as a director on our Board due to the fact that he is our founder and has greater than thirty years of experience in the industry, including his service as our chairman and chief executive officer since our inception. - Mr. Outland was selected to serve as an independent director on our Board due to his more than twenty years of experience in the real estate and mortgage industry as well as his service on our Board since 2005.